Ultimate Air Fryer Sandwich (Made With Thanksgiving Leftovers)

 Tips for Serving Up Your Savory Vegan Thanksgiving Sandwich

 Because this meal is such a mishmash of mouthwatering ingredients, the best approach for serving it is simplicity.
-That way, you can easily appreciate the individual elements as you bite into them without confusing your plant-based palette.
-Which of the vegan sandwich ideas below tempt you the most?
+Which of these vegan sandwich ideas tempts you the most?

 • Opt for Open-Faced – Grab your fork and make the choice to have a vegan open sandwich for a change.
-Instead of a single sandwich, you can top each slice with as many toppings as you wish, toast, and then slather with gravy.
+Instead of a single sandwich, you can top each slice with as many toppings as you wish, toast, and then slather with rich vegan mushroom gravy.
 So decadent and delicious!

-• Pile on the Pie – Thanksgiving dishes never seem complete without a slice of apple, pumpkin, pecan, or chocolate pie.
+• Pile on the Pie – Thanksgiving dishes never seem complete without a slice of vegan apple pie, pumpkin pie, sweet potato pie, or chocolate pie.
 Serve your succulent sandwich alongside a sweet slice of warm and wonderful pie.
 Heaven!

 I don’t have an air fryer.
 Can I still make this air fryer sandwich recipe?